sidor2/data-pipeline-for-csv-files/README.md

-# Welcome to the Runlog CDK project!
+# Data Pipeline For CSV Files

+<font size=6> A data pipeline that generates a map based on the coordinates in the CSV files.</font>

-This app tracks test records for a fleet of trucks based on incoming CSV files.
+This pipeline tracks test records for a fleet of trucks based on incoming CSV files.
 Trucks configurations and test records are stored in DDB tables.
 As soon as a CSV file is uploaded into the IncomingCsv S3 bucket, Lambda function is invoked.
 The first Lambda function creates a test record in Records DDB table.